 - New York City: View the extensive American art collections at the Metropolitan Museum of Art.

 - Lower Hudson: Enjoy private tours of Lyndhurst, a Gothic Revival mansion; the Union Church of Pocantico Hills; and Kykuit, the palatial estate of the Rockefeller family, featuring a superb art collection and garden.

 - Mid-Hudson: Walk through historic Hyde Park, Franklin D. Roosevelt’s home, as well as the Presidential Library and visitors center.
 View the impressive art collections at Vassar College and visit the U.S. Military Academy at West Point.

-- Upper Hudson: See the Hudson River School collection at the Albany Institute of History and Art.
-Step inside Olana, Frederic Church’s Moorish-style home, which offers special insight into this important painter.
+- Upper Hudson: Tour 19th-century art collections at the Albany Institute of History and Art and visit Frederic Church's home, Olana—offering magnificent views of the Catskills and special insight into this important painter.

 Day 1 — New York City